theramiyer/blog/content/post/2021/food-and-sustainability.md

 This _must not_ be an either-or.
 Awareness and moderation is what we need.

 As for those who go for meat for the taste and texture, the likes of _Impossible Foods_ and _Beyond Meat_ are already making vegan alternatives, and apparently, they are also available in some parts of India[^vogue-mock-meat].
 I am yet to see them on grocery shelves, but this is interesting.
-We have Indian companies making such food as well, but I could not find enough information to post about them.
+We have Indian companies making such food as well, but I could not find enough information about them to post.

 [^vogue-mock-meat]: Everything you need to know about the vegetarian “meat” wave hitting the grocery shelves ([Vogue India](https://www.vogue.in/culture-and-living/content/all-you-need-to-know-about-the-vegetarian-mock-meat))